-- Another novel aspect of the JUUL was its easy-to-use pod-based design, which allowed consumers to quickly replace the E-Liquid to continue smoking.
+52. Another novel aspect of the JUUL was its easy-to-use pod-based design, which allowed consumers to quickly replace the E-Liquid to continue smoking.
 Each JUULpod is a plastic enclosure containing 0.7 milliliters of JLI's patented E-Liquid and a coil heater.
 When a sensor in the JUUL detects the movement of air caused by suction on the JUULpod, the battery in the JUUL activates the heating element, which in turn converts the nicotine solution in the JUULpod into a vapor consisting principally of nicotine, benzoic acid, glycerin, and propylene glycol.
 JUULpods are disposable and must be replaced after the E-Liquid is exhausted.
-JUULpods come in a variety of flavors and are available in both 5.0% and 3.0% nicotine strengths. - 54.
-A light embedded in the JUUL serves as a battery level indicator and lights up in a "party mode" display of a rainbow of colors when the device is waved around.
-The party mode is particularly appealing to younger consumers and contributed to JLI's success in the market. - 55.
-The physical design of the JUUL, including its circuit board, and JUULpod determines the amount of aerosolized nicotine the JUUL emits.
-By altering the temperature, maximum puff duration, or airflow, among other things, JLI can finely tune the amount of nicotine vapor the JUUL delivers. - 56.
-JLI's Closed-System E-Vapor product quickly gained traction among consumers, rapidly surpassing Altria and securing the largest share of the Closed-System E-Vapor market.
-JUUL was attractive to a new generation of smokers that valued its sleek design, easy-to-use pods in flavors like cucumber, mango, and mint, and discrete, scentless smoke. - 57.
-Since its launch in 2015, JLI has become the dominant Closed-System E-Vapor manufacturer in the United States.
+JUULpods come in a variety of flavors and are available in both 5.0% and 3.0% nicotine strengths.

+53. A light embedded in the JUUL serves as a battery level indicator and lights up in a "party mode" display of a rainbow of colors when the device is waved around.
+The party mode is particularly appealing to younger consumers and contributed to JLI's success in the market.

+54. The physical design of the JUUL, including its circuit board, and JUULpod determines the amount of aerosolized nicotine the JUUL emits.
+By altering the temperature, maximum puff duration, or airflow, among other things, JLI can finely tune the amount of nicotine vapor the JUUL delivers.

+55. JLI's Closed-System E-Vapor product quickly gained traction among consumers, rapidly surpassing Altria and securing the largest share of the Closed-System E-Vapor market.
+JUUL was attractive to a new generation of smokers that valued its sleek design, easy-to-use pods in flavors like cucumber, mango, and mint, and discrete, scentless smoke.

+56. Since its launch in 2015, JLI has become the dominant Closed-System E-Vapor manufacturer in the United States.
 Its revenues grew by 700% in 2017.
-According to a Wells Fargo report, as of August 2018, JLI had the largest market share in the e-cigarette category with 53% share of volumes and 72% share of revenue over the previous 52-week period. - 58.
-In July 2017, JLI was spun out of Pax as an independent company, with Tyler Goldman, former CEO of Pax, named as CEO of JLI.
+According to a Wells Fargo report, as of August 2018, JLI had the largest market share in the e-cigarette category with 53% share of volumes and 72% share of revenue over the previous 52-week period.

+57. In July 2017, JLI was spun out of Pax as an independent company, with Tyler Goldman, former CEO of Pax, named as CEO of JLI.
 In December 2017, Goldman was replaced by Kevin Burns.
 Monsees worked as Chief Product Officer and served as a member of the Board of Directors at JLI.
 Bowen worked as Chief Technology Officer and served as a member of the Board of Directors at JLI.

+58. In late-2017, Altria acquired the rights to a pod-based product.
+In February 2018, Altria began marketing a closed-system pod-based product as the MarkTen Elite.
+Using the MarkTen Elite, Altria sought to compete directly with JLI's sleek, pod-based e-vapor product.

-60. Like the JUUL, the MarkTen Elite offered a variety of pod flavors in disposable capsules.
+59. Like the JUUL, the MarkTen Elite offered a variety of pod flavors in disposable capsules.
 Each pod contained 1.5ml of liquid nicotine.
 The MarkTen Elite is shown below: